 According to Wood Mackenzie research, the cost of flexible gas generators will remain relevant to power price formation, although European power prices will become increasingly volatile as the volume of variable supply mounts.

 The extent of power price fluctuation in Europe will depend on the mix and volume of renewables relative to demand on an hourly basis.
 Energy storage's ability to flatten this profile will increase in importance as the transition moves forward.

 Peter Osbaldstone is a Wood Mackenzie Research Director and key contributor to the newly launched European Power & Renewables Service.
-Peter will present on the research cited above at a breakfast briefing and research presentation in Paris on November 13, before EU Utility Week/PowerGen.
+Peter will host a webinar on 15 January 2020 where he will share key insights from the new service.
+To attend, register here.